uc-priyadmm/2D_Space_Collosion/README.md

 Particles go woohoo. ( in x and y coordinates)

 The actual program is far complex than that, using canvas we can detect particle position in all directions by mapping the x and y coordinates to 'to-x and to-y" and generating an animation.
-The code uses a closed system with 4 walls and particles can collide between one another or the walls.
+The code uses a system with 2 walls and particles can collide between one another or the walls.
 This is just a very stupid version of https://github.com/mreinstein/collision-2d and many other projects which go into the detail of these things.
 I believe I have a basic understanding of this topic.

 ## Demo